 Dr. Akhras is pleased to offer a comprehensive range of treatments that can restore such function, quickly and effectively.
-In discussing the issue of tooth sensitivity and chewing at his Orland Park, IL cosmetic, restorative, and general dentistry practice, he explains that tooth sensitivity is often a warning sign that more serious oral health problems could be developing in the mouth.
+In discussing the issue of tooth sensitivity and chewing at his Orland Park, IL, practice, he explains that tooth sensitivity is often a warning sign that more serious oral health problems could be developing in the mouth.
 If treated immediately, these problems could be avoided without serious incident.
 However, if left untreated, they could develop into more widespread issues, threatening the teeth and gums and requiring more extensive - and expensive - treatments in the future.
 Patients who seek treatment for tooth sensitivity right away generally benefit from improved short- and long-term oral health and a renewed ability to chew without discomfort once again.

 Are you tired of experiencing tooth sensitivity while chewing?
 If so, please schedule your initial consultation with Dr. Yamen Akhras today.